alexatcomputas/local_docs_llm/README.md

 Following guide on [Medium: gpt4all-is-the-local-chatgpt-for-your-documents](https://artificialcorner.com/gpt4all-is-the-local-chatgpt-for-your-documents-and-it-is-free-df1016bc335)
 - Original Guide GH repo: [github/fabiomatricardi](https://github.com/fabiomatricardi/GPT4All_Medium)

-## The files here are all installed and run on Linux:penguin:, should also work on Mac:green_apple:.
+### Installed and run on Linux:penguin:, should also work on Mac:green_apple:.
 Windows needs some modifications to compile C binaries, see the original guide for notes.
-1. Add pdf documents to the docs folder to use as basis for query knowledge base
+1. Add pdf documents to the docs folder to use as knowledge base

 2. Download models into models directory:
    1. [gpt4all-converted.bin](https://huggingface.co/mrgaang/aira/blob/main/gpt4all-converted.bin)